jollygoodcode/Project_Checklist/README.md

 ## Project Kickoff

-Firstly, decide on a codename for the project, then setup services for communication and for app development between JollyGoodCoders and the Client.
+Firstly, decide on a codename for the project, then setup various services as follows, mainly for communication between JollyGoodCoders and the Client and to facilitate app development.

 Details of the setup are also documented in [our  Guides](https://github.com/jollygoodcode/guides/blob/master/tutorials/project-creation.md) (to be further updated).